fysoul17/discord-bot-boilerplate/README.md

   `DIGITALOCEAN_ACCESS_TOKEN` can be created at `API` menu of DO dashboard
   `PASSPHRASE` is what you entered as passphrase for ssh creation
   `USERNAME` is droplet username. usually `root`
+- NOTE: Setting env file needs some efforts than GCP.